Blending the jungle and the coast, with a hefty slice of ruins thrown in, Tulum is a popular destination on the Mayan Riviera.

 Why Stay in an Airbnb?

 If you’re still on the fence about a vacation rental in Tulum, that’s a shame.
-However, here are five reasons you should stay in an Airbnb.
+However, here are five reasons you should stay in an Airbnb in Mexico.
 After this, there’ll be no doubt in your mind!

 - Local Experience: Whether your host is a local or a business, you’ll be able to get the low down on all the things you can do in Tulum.
 The ones that are off-the-beaten-track!